tpetricek/techdims/content/index.md

   [Start from good old programming systems](-> #left=index,systems)
 - Want to see how this helps us understand programming systems?
   [Start from a summary matrix of system and dimensions](-> #left=index,matrix-intro;big=index,matrix-body;footer=index,navigation)
-- Want to understand our motivation and methodology?
+- Read about our motivation, methodology and evaluation?
   [Start from our paper about technical dimensions](-> #left=paper,main)

 ----------------------------------------------------------------------------------------------------